OSInside/kiwi/doc/source/installation.rst

 If you want to proceed anyway, keep these things in mind:

-* Plugins that are not provided by SLES are not supported.
+* Plugins that are not provided by SLE are not supported.
 * You probably need to install dependencies via :command:`pip`.
   The :command:`pip` command installs these dependencies from PyPI (the Python Package Index).
   However, this approach will not update the RPM database.
-* Depending on your security concerns, installing Python packages outside the secured SLES installation may not be desirable.
+* Depending on your security concerns, installing Python packages outside the secured SLE installation may not be desirable.
 * Python packages installed from PyPI won't contain any SUSE customizations.
 * Depending on your extension and its dependencies, you might even need